lgwangh/Materials_Processing_Notes/index.rst

 ..
-Materials_Processing_Notes documentation master file, created by sphinx-quickstart on Mon Mar  5 16:26:58 2018.
+Materials_Processming_Notes documentation master file, created by sphinx-quickstart on Mon Mar  5 16:26:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.